Spring 2020 - Cancelled

 |After Friday, January 10, 2020||No refund is issued to the student.|

 Once the program has begun students withdrawing receive no refund unless T&E suspends the program.
-It is understood that SADDLEBACK COLLEGE – SOCCCD will not cancel the program if the necessary minimum number of participants have not been enrolled by Friday, November 17th, 2017.
+It is understood that SADDLEBACK COLLEGE – SOCCCD will not cancel the program if the necessary minimum number of participants have not been enrolled by TBD.
 In the of the U.S. State Department issuing a travel warning which advises U.S. citizens not to travel to Spain, or if they are already in Spain, to leave it, T&E will: If the If the program has not started, either makes suitable alternative arrangements or cancel the program and refund all fees paid.
 If the program has started, suspend the program and fly the student’s home.
 If students are returned home they will receive a prorate rebate of fees paid to T&E for the proportion of the program not completed, less the $100 processing fee, the $210 insurance premium, the $50 non-refundable application fee and any costs incurred flying the student home.

 Courses Offered at the Program Site